The Ultimate Europe Packing List for Traveling Families

 The One-Bag Challenge

-Here is my challenge to you, especially if this is not your first European trip: try to get your family down to one carry-on bag per person.
+Here's my challenge to you, especially if this isn't your first European trip: try to get your family down to one carry-on bag per person.
 No checked luggage.
 Just backpacks or small rolling bags that fit in the overhead bin.

-It sounds extreme.
-It is not.
-Here is why it changes everything:
+Sounds extreme.
+It's not.
+Here's why it changes everything:

-- Kids learn resourcefulness.
+• Kids learn resourcefulness.
 When they carry their own bag, they think twice about what they truly need.
-That is a life skill.
+That's a life skill.

-The key tools for making this work: packing cubes for organization, compression bags for volume reduction, a capsule wardrobe strategy, and the willingness to do laundry every few days.
-Combined with a lightweight travel stroller that folds overhead-bin small, you have a family that can move through Europe like seasoned travelers rather than overburdened tourists.
+The key tools for making this work: packing cubes for organisation, compression bags for volume reduction, a capsule wardrobe strategy, and the willingness to do laundry every few days.
+Combined with a lightweight travel pushchair that folds overhead-bin small, you have a family that can move through Europe like seasoned travellers rather than overburdened tourists.

-You will not get this right on the first trip.
-That is fine.
-After every trip, lay out everything you brought and make two piles: what you actually used and what you did not.
+You won't get this right on the first trip.
+That's fine.
+After every trip, lay out everything you brought and make two piles: what you actually used and what you didn't.
 Next time, leave the second pile at home.
-By your third or fourth European adventure, you will be packing in under an hour and walking past the baggage carousel with a smile.
+By your third or fourth European adventure, you'll be packing in under an hour and walking past the baggage carousel with a smile.

 The best trip is the one where you never once thought about your luggage.
 Pack light, pack smart, and go make some memories.